jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-sister-bliss-on-her-career.md

 ---
 templateKey: interview-post
 path: /interview-sister-bliss-faithless-life-after
-title: Sister Bliss on her career
+title: Sister Bliss on Faithless and Life After
 date: 2018-11-25T21:03:46.337Z
-description: Interview
+description: >-
+  Rave Reviewz catches up with Sister Bliss ahead of her Sydney show at Ivy Courtyard.
 featuredImage: /img/20170224_sisterbliss_b&w_0229.jpg
 ---
 _In the week's leading up to Sister Bliss' long awaited return back down under, Rave Reviewz caught up with artist, and one third of the iconic Dance group Faithless, to talk about her career, creating longevity, the mental health challenges facing the industry and more..._